ney601/design_strategies/design_strategies_research.md

 ### 5. What is the strategy pattern?
 How would its implementation differ between a functional and object oriented system?

+The strategy pattern is a behavioural design pattern.
+It defines a family of algorithms in their own classes, encapsulating each algorithm and making them interchangeable.

+In a functional system, only functions are needed to implement the different algorithms and allow them to interchange.
+Whereas in an object oriented system strategy objects that encapsulate different algorithms would have to be defined.

 ### 6. Imagine your is creating a new online payment system.
 In order to gain maximum market share it can't be tied to a particular sector - it needs to work just as well when ordering a takeaway as when buying a new coat.
 Which design methodology would you suggest following?
 Give some justification for your decision.